Thank you for your interest in the Summer Democracy Fellowship program!

 This program will award competitive, summer-long funded fellowships to students interested in pursuing an internship experience this summer with any of the non-partisan organizations that work to advance democracy, listed below.
 Compensation will be awarded to successful applicants on a sliding scale dependent on expressed financial need, anticipated living expenses, and specific summer plans.
 Awards for participating fellows last summer ranged from $1000 – $5000 each.

-Successful applicants will need to commit to a brief training program before the summer internship experience begins, as well as required program components throughout the summer that will include occasional writing requirements and video check-ins with other participants.
+Successful applicants will need to commit to required program components throughout the summer that will include occasional writing requirements and video or phone check-ins with other participants.
 We are also hoping to promote more programming this summer that will provide fellows the opportunity to engage with each other’s experiences.

-This nonpartisan program is facilitated by The Foundation for Civic Leadership, Harvard College Rootstrikers, and others.
+This nonpartisan program is facilitated by The Foundation for Civic Leadership.